 This financial report is designed to provide interested parties with a general overview of the School's finances and to demonstrate the School's accountability for the money it receives.
-If you have questions about this report or need additional information, contact Amy Rohner, Business Manager for the City of Palms Charter High School, Inc., 2830 Winkler Avenue, Suite 201, Fort Myers, Florida 33916.
+If you have questions about this report or need additional information, contact Amy Rohner, Vice President of School Services, Consulting and Professional Assistance, Inc. at City of Palms Charter High School, 2830 Winkler Avenue, Suite 201, Fort Myers, Florida 33916.